KaneCheshire/Retryable/README.md

 Even better, Retryable lets you mark specific portions of a test as flaky, so that any other failure during the test function is not automatically retried and will fail normally.

+Retryable also works great with parallel automation tests.

 ### Opting into retries

 To opt into retries you only need to do two things: